 3. Optimize Asynchronous Code

-when necessary: If the task is often completed synchronously, usingValueTask
+- Prefer ValueTaskoverTaskwhen necessary: If the task is often completed synchronously, usingValueTaskcan save memory allocations compared to usingTask.

 4. Optimize Entity Framework Core (EF Core) Queries